|

 produce an almost irresistible urge to scratch.

-Scabies is contagious through close physical contact and can spread quickly. |
+Scabies is contagious through close physical contact prevalent in a

 Shigellosis |